 Space Preservation Development, as defined herein, shall conform to the provisions of the Land Division Act, Act 267 of 1967, as amended, and the provisions of this Ordinance.
 A division of land on the basis of condominium ownership, which is not subject to the provisions of the Land Division Act, shall comply with the requirements of Article 15 of this Ordinance for review and approval of Condominium Subdivisions.

-The terms of this Section 4.45 are intended to offer an optional open space preservation approach to residential development patterns within areas of the Township zoned for two (2) or fewer dwelling units per acre, or if the land is served by a public sewer system, three (3) or fewer units per acre.
-In no event shall an Open Space Preservation Development result in more residential units on a site than would be permitted within the zoning district under conventional development patterns.

 Prior to submitting an application for site plan approval to develop lands within the Township for residential purpose, an applicant considering this Open Space Preservation Development option shall submit a pre- application therefore to the Township Zoning Administrator.
 Such pre- application shall

 State the intent to undertake an Open Space Preservation Development,